A seal showing the scales of justice and the text “Expert Witness.”

 What qualifications should a financial expert witness have?

-At minimum, look for a CPA with substantial litigation experience and relevant credentials such as ABV (Accredited in Business Valuation), CFF (Certified in Financial Forensics), or CFE (Certified Fraud Examiner).
-The expert should have prior experience preparing Rule 26 reports, surviving depositions, and testifying at trial or arbitration in matters similar to yours.
+At minimum, look for a CPA with substantial litigation experience and relevant credentials such as ABV (Accredited in Business Valuation), CFF (Certified in Financial Forensics), or CVA (Certified Valuation Analyst).
+Learn more about our expert witness and litigation support services.

 What is the difference between a consulting expert and a testifying expert?